-Covid-19 has changed the way many of us think, engage and learn and online piano lessons is now one of the new normal things happening all around the world as a result of this.
+Covid-19 changed the way many of us thought, engaged and learned and online piano lessons is now one of the ‘new normal’ things happening all around the world as a result of this.

 Pre-Covid I was a very traditional, hands-on piano teacher, sitting beside my students, watching and guiding their hands and elbows.
 Any other form of piano mentoring seemed like a completely alien culture.
-However, when the UK government announced the lockdown in March 2020, it was an adapt or die situation.
-In consultation with other piano teachers, I bravely took a step into the new world of online piano lessons and what a journey it has been for both me and my pupils.
+However, when the UK government announced the lockdown in March 2020, it became an ‘adapt or die’ situation.
+So, in consultation with other piano teachers, I bravely took a step into the new world of online piano lessons and what a journey it has been for both me and my pupils!

 Once we’d got over the first few lessons and the obligatory teething issues (mainly technology related and getting to know the video conferencing software Zoom properly), things started to become more normal.
-3 months later (June 2020) and online piano lessons are still the only way I am currently teaching.
-Although I know some of my students will want to come back to in-person lessons when lockdown eases or ceases, many have said that they prefer the online piano lessons and will continue to learn the piano via this method.
-Honestly I was surprised at this so asked why they’d prefer to continue online and it turns out that there are a whole lot of benefits
+3 months later (June 2020) and online piano lessons were the only way I was teaching.
+We then enjoyed a brief respite from the effects of the pandemic and most of my students returned to face-to-face lessons.
+Many of them however said that they would prefer the online piano lessons and would prefer to continue to learn the piano via this method.
+Honestly I was surprised at this so asked why they’d prefer to continue online and it turns out that there are a whole lot of benefits:

 - Learning from the Comfort of your own home

 - Can’t find a good piano teacher near you?

 - Can’t find a piano teacher you click with near you?

 Learning from the comfort of your own home

 - Online piano lessons are in-home piano lessons and there’s a lot to enjoy about that: Your home is a safe place so choosing online piano lessons reduces feelings of anxiety, particularly for beginners, since you’re in your own comfortable space.